-> But this works both ways: I would imagine that you could directly push a Euralarm priority through our more horizontal, more political positioning, as long as it falls in Orgalime’s broad area of competences and our broad area of political issues.
+But this works both ways: I would imagine that you could directly push a Euralarm priority through our more horizontal, more political positioning, as long as it falls in Orgalim’s broad area of competences and our broad area of political issues.

 I think that we already do that in some areas, for example in cybersecurity where Euralarm has been very much involved.
-But that principle works for any other areas where Euralarm and Orgalime have overlapping priorities.
+But that principle works for any other areas where Euralarm and Orgalim have overlapping priorities.

 Euralarm: What is, in your view, the strategic importance of security and safety issues at EU level?